International Taekwon-Do Federation: Black belt promotion

-Up to 7th dan, all ranks require the student to perform a test of all skills and knowledge up to their rank to be promoted.
-8th and 9th dan may be awarded with consent of the promotion committee with no physical test required, due to the nature and responsibilities of a master no longer being centered on the physical development.
+Up to 8th dan, all ranks require the student to perform a test of all skills and knowledge up to their rank to be promoted.
+9th dan may be awarded with consent of the promotion committee with no physical test required, due to the nature and responsibilities of a master no longer being centered on the physical development.
 However, if the recipient desires, a demonstration may be performed.
-Ninth degree (being the highest) can only be awarded when the special committee examines and reaches a unanimous consent.
+9th dan (being the highest) can only be awarded when the special committee examines and reaches a unanimous consent.

-According to an ITF Encyclopedia 4th degree may grade students up to 2nd degree.
+According to the ITF Encyclopedia, 4th dan may grade students up to 1st dan.

 A 6th degree International Instructor may grade students up to 3rd degree, while a 7th degree Master may grade students up to 4th degree.
 An 8th degree Master may grade students up to 6th degree.
 A 9th degree Grand Master may grade students up to 7th degree.
-Promotion to 8th degree or above must be done by the ITF's Master Promotion Committee.
+Promotion to 8th & 9th dan must be done by the ITF's Master Promotion Committee.

-History and schism
+History

 After the South Korean Government abandoned the ITF, the government established the World Taekwondo Federation to continue the mission of taekwondo's globalization.
 Once Choi Hong Hi was exiled out of South Korea, he established the new headquarters of the ITF in Vienna, Austria and the organization settled there.
 In the years that followed, many of the founding masters of the ITF and several other instructors left the organization to form their own independent organizations following disagreements with Choi.

-Split of the ITF (2001–present)

-By 2001, succession planning became urgent as General Choi neared the end of his life.
-At the ITF Congress that year, his son, Choi Jung Hwa, was elected to succeed him in 2003, with General Choi remaining president during the interim.

-After Choi Jung Hwa asserted that North Korea’s financial sponsorship would not grant it special influence within the ITF, a backlash followed.
-In 2002, General Choi convened an emergency meeting—excluding Choi Jung Hwa—and rescinded his son's succession.
-Many senior members viewed the move as unconstitutional.
-Choi Jung Hwa rejected the decision, relocated the ITF headquarters to Toronto, Canada. and continued as president with support from several grandmasters.

-Following General Choi’s death in June 2002, North Korean officials introduced Chang Ung as the new ITF president during a memorial service in Pyongyang.
-The manner of his appointment was widely seen as illegitimate.
-According to the ITF constitution, Vice President Russell MacLellan served as interim president, and in 2003, Trần Triệu Quân was elected ITF president at the World Championships in Poland.

-This resulted in three separate ITF organizations: